valkey-io/valkey-ldap/README.md

 | `ldap.search_attribute` | string | `"uid"` | The entry attribute used in search for matching the username specified in the `AUTH` command. |
 | `ldap.search_scope` | Enum(`base`, `one`, `sub`) | `sub` | The search scope. |
 | `ldap.search_dn_attribute` | string | `"entryDN"` | The attribute that contains the DN of the user entry. |

+## Installation

+We currently build RPMs for several distributions in the [valkey-ldap Copr project](https://copr.fedorainfracloud.org/coprs/rjd15372/valkey-ldap/).

 ## Development